valentinatessarounitn/moodle-availability_recompletion/README.md

 The administrator must restrict the activities of course B to students who only need to renew the certificate.

-Tthe teacher, in "Settings / Restrict access" for individual activities, must add "Student Restriction type MUST match the following: Student has completed COURSE A and the certification has expired."
+The teacher, in "Settings / Restrict access" for individual activities, must add "Student Restriction type MUST match the following: Student has completed COURSE A and the certification has expired."

 IT "Impostazioni / Condizioni per l'accesso" -> "Lo studente DEVE soddisfare il seguente criterio: Lo studente ha completato COURSE A e il certificato è scaduto"